🔍 공개 퀴즈 검색

 Why are food chains limited to about 4-5 trophic levels?

-1. Insufficient energy remains after multiple 10% transfers ✓
+1. Insufficient energy after multiple 10% transfers ✓

 Primary productivity is highest in ecosystems with:

-3. High sunlight, water, temperature, and nutrients ✓
+3. High sunlight, water, warmth, and nutrients ✓

 The total amount of living tissue at each trophic level is called: